robertmassaioli/setdown/README.markdown

 ### Example Setdown Projects

-You should read how setdown works in the sections below, however, if you wish to follow along by using a few descriptions then you should [checkout the setdown-examples project][2] on BitBucket.
+[Checkout the setdown-examples project][2] on Bitbucket; it will show you how setdown works.

+However, to get an in-depth description of setdown and its abilities you should read the sections below.

 ### Input Files

 In setdown *each file is treated as a list of elements where each line is an element*.
 You may have thought that each file would be treated as a Set of elements (no duplicate lines).
 But I decided not to make this a requirement, this is because I don't assume that you will give us sorted input with no duplicates or that it will be easy for you to do so.
 Instead you can give us any file that you like and the first thing that setdown will do to those files is sort them and remove duplicates; essentially turning them into sets.